 The described emblem emblazoned on the uniforms of the apprehending authorities in BiH

 Upon arriving at the river border, the officers waited until no one was in sight on either side of the border and then threw the men’s possessions in the river, this included their money, mobile phones and power banks.
 The officers then pushed the men into the river and told them to swim back to the other side.

 During this time, one of the group-member’s head was held under water, when he did not swim as commanded.
 He could not swim but moved toward the center of the river.
-A civilian Serbian ship came by and saved him.
+A boat came by and saved him.

 The man making this report swam to the center of the river and said he could not keep going and turned around.
 The Bosnian police then threatened him with their batons.
 His second friend helped him cross back into Serbia.